cavayangtao/lanoising/README.md

 `rosbag play -l --clock 2019-02-19-17-13-37.bag`

-in rviz, change Fixed frame to "velodyne".
+in rviz, change the Fixed frame to "velodyne".

 add the topic "/velodyne_points" in rviz to show the reference data.